-Robert Cornicelli, a Republican and wounded veteran who is an advocate for veterans and the developmentally disabled, has announced that he is seeking the G.O.P. nomination for the First Congressional District seat.
+Robert Cornicelli, a Republican/Conservative and 100%- service connected disabled veteran and who is an advocate for veterans and the developmentally disabled, has announced that he is seeking the G.O.P. nomination for the First Congressional District seat.

 "I'm sick of sitting on the sidelines watching politicians play to special interests and not give a damn about you or me," Mr. Cornicelli said in an Aug.
 7 Facebook post.
 "I'm in this race to make sure every voice is heard and to look out for the little guy. . . .
 Together we'll take back control and make sure our voices are heard!"